-On December 22, 2017, the Tax Cuts and Jobs Act, or TCJA, was enacted.
+On December 22, 2017, TCJA was enacted.
 The TCJA significantly reforms the Internal Revenue Code of 1986, as amended.
 The TCJA, among other things, includes changes to U.S. federal tax rates, imposes significant additional limitations on the deductibility of interest and net operating loss carryforwards and allows for the expensing of capital expenditures.
 Our net deferred tax assets and liabilities were revalued as of December 31, 2017 at the newly enacted U.S. corporate rate, and the impact was recognized in our tax expense in the year of enactment but was offset by a corresponding reduction to the valuation allowance.
 We continue to examine the impact this tax reform legislation may have on our business.
 The impact of this tax reform is uncertain and could be adverse.